sachin-bisht/Instagram_Stalker_Scraper/README.md

 # Instagram_stalker-scrapper-
 Fetch data from any public Instagram profile

-### This program download all the post of instagram profile(PUBLIC) and then shows the bar graph of likes of each post _(from older to newer post)_
+### This program download all the post of instagram profile(PUBLIC) and then shows the bar graph of likes of each post _(from older to newer posts)_

 First of all, I want to say that this project helped me learn a lot of things about web scraping and many python libraries (some of them aren't used)

-Now what this does is, it downloads all the posts(including videos) of any PUBLIC instagram account and save it in your current working directory.
+Now what this does is, it downloads all the posts(including videos) of any public Instagram account and save it in your current working directory.
-And it also shows the bar graph (likes of each post) from older to newer posts.
+And it also shows the bar graph (likes on every post) from older to newer posts.

 When I started this project, I googled a lot of things(don't remember) and visited a lot of blogs.
 Thanks, everyone :)
 But there is one blog that tells exactly how to scrape the AJAX part or infinite scrolling of Instagram account.